 Not sure what you think about tofu?
-These 31 easy and DELICOUS tofu recipes will make you fall in love.
+These 25 easy and DELICIOUS tofu recipes will make you fall in love.
 With so much variation in taste and texture, tofu can be used to make just about any meal a little bit better.

 Tofu gets a bad rap.